dirigiblelabs/curriculum-2017/NikolayMateev/WrittenDocumentation/Dirigible-Basics/ScriptingServices.md

 # Create a Scripting Service

-Follow these steps in order to create a scripting service for your Dirigible application.
+Follow these steps in order to create a scripting service for your Eclipse Dirigible application.

 ## Prerequisites

-* Have a project created in the Dirigible Web IDE.
+* Have a project created in the Eclipse Dirigible Web IDE.
 * Have at least one Data Structure created.

 ## Context

+The primary language used to implement services in Eclipse Dirigible is JavaScript.
+You can write your algorithms in **\*.js** files.

 ## Procedure

-1. Navigate to the **Workspace Explorer** view in the Dirigble Web IDE where your project files reside.
+1. Navigate to the **Workspace Explorer** view in the Eclipse Dirigble Web IDE where your project files reside.
 2. Right-click on your project.
 A dropdown menu appears.
 3. Select **New > Scripting Service**.
 A new dialog appears.
 4. Select a template from the available list.
 Click **Next**.